Feature management

 How to use

-- When placing the badge, consider the available space and opt for a small badge if needed.
+- When placing the badge, consider the available space.
 The badge can be displayed either before or after the user interacts with the feature.

 - When the feature becomes Generally Available, make sure the badge is removed.